Particularly picky eater needs help eating fruits and veggies

 - (2) You can also set a goal of tasting one new fruit and/or vegetable daily, every other day, or once a week, whatever timeframe is doable for you.
 It may be fun to choose among a variety of fruits and vegetables — native or exotic, chewy or crunchy, sweet or savory — the options are limitless.
 Clearly, you don't have to eat the entire food.
 You can slice a cucumber into small pieces or have 1/2 of a berry.
 You can cut it, look at it, smell it, lick it, pop it in your mouth, let it melt, chew it, and swallow it.
 Gradually, at least some of these veggies and fruits can become part of your daily eating pattern.
 You probably won't like everything you try and that's fine.
 People are different, with preferences that extend to what they eat.
 Start small and be patient with yourself, as the process of working through your ingrained eating preferences may not always be comfortable and can take time.

 In addition, being a vegetarian does not designate a person as unhealthy.
 Many individuals are able to fulfill their daily protein, iron, and calcium requirements from a vegetarian and/or vegan lifestyle.
 The key is food selection and combinations.
 However, considering your current, extreme food restrictions, a healthy vegetarian eating plan is premature — and taking daily multivitamins to make up for your lack of variety, balance, and moderation does not substitute for getting nutrients from food, which is healthier.
-If you're a Columbia student, you can make an appointment with the nutritionist at x4-2284 to discuss how to eat a more healthful vegetarian eating plan that you can live with.
-You may also want to consider seeking the help of the Eating Disorders Team at x4-1717 to help expand your eating options.
+Try talking with your primary health care provider, or perhaps a mental health professional to begin working towards developing healthier eating habits.
+Your primary health care provider may recommend a registered dietician that can work with you to develop a specific eating plan.